 Soon we will review material ONLY of which we have been sent hard copy materials of (vinyl or CD).
 We will notify of that here after we have had time to promote this site more massively.

 For now, all you have to do is push a few buttons to get some free press.
-Again, if you can’t handle the risk of a bad review, don’t ask us to send it.
+Again, if you can’t handle the risk of a bad review, then maybe contact that fluff Hollywood Sentinel sham site instead.
 If we hate something, we may not be nice about it.
 If we hate a bands politics we may not be nice about it.
 So what?
 Deal with it.
 Everybody has their own opinion. –Peace.

 Southern California indie-rock trio Wallows release a brand new track, “Uncomfortable.”
 Written and produced by Wallows, “Uncomfortable” is the follow-up to their previously released tracks “Pleaser” and “Sun Tan.”
 With its subdued tempo and dreamy, vulnerable vocals, “Uncomfortable” reveals yet another side of Wallows.
 Pleaser has racked up over 3.5 million views.